artneto/Alma-Studio-Website/README.md

 This site allows these users to learn more about the trainers and their background with the option to contact our team for pricing or any questions they may have.
 We also allows the user to create your own registration or to login in if you already have an account and reviews are also available in the page.

-<h4>Mockups</h4>
-- Please find attached to my github a mockup file in format balsamiq for the original first design.

 <h4>The initial stages</h4>

 I've noticed a big rise in demand for online classes as a result of the pandemic situation we're in.
 After conducting research and gathering material for the website's creation,  that help me to create the page and with the tools and features required for dynamic navigation.
 Following my plan of action below: